TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 }
 ```

-We don't have any snapshots yet, so for this tracer bullet we're only using the array of log entries.
+We don't have any snapshots yet, so for this tracer bullet we're only using the array of log entries and `startSequenceId`.

 # Syncing Content